 When done properly, tuning Spark applications lowers resource costs while maintaining SLAs for critical processes, which is a concern for both on-premises and cloud environments.
 For on-premises Hadoop environments, clusters are typically shared by multiple apps (and their developers).
 If one person’s apps are resource hogs, it slows down everyone’s applications and risks a higher rate of task failures.

-In recent Pepperdata research, we see this as a pain point in adopting new technology, including cloud computing and big data.
+In previous Pepperdata research, we established this as a pain point in adopting new technology, including cloud computing and big data.
 The majority of respondents are very concerned with the resource optimization of their compute resources because over 33% (1 in 3) companies are spending between 20% to 40% beyond their initial cloud budget.
 Simply put, organizations are failing to optimize their Spark resources, resulting in overspending.

 In this blog post, we’ll discuss two Apache Spark optimization techniques: